This five-towered structure is not a whim of modern architects – it is one of the first brick buildings in Denmark, constructed some 800 years ago!

-Esbern Snare was one of the many European nobleman who were obsessed with the idea of crusades.
-He called his contemporaries for crusade to Jerusalem already in 1170 but somehow managed to get there only in 1192, at the end of the third crusade.
+Esbern Snare was one of the many European noblemen who were obsessed with the idea of crusades.
+He called his contemporaries for a crusade to Jerusalem already in 1170 but somehow managed to get there only in 1192, at the end of the third crusade.

 No one can tell it for sure now – but it is very possible that he started to build the church in Kalundborg after the return from the crusade.
 And it is possible that he was inspired by the sights of the ancient architecture in Jerusalem when deciding about the design of the new church.

 The church got planning similar to a Greek cross with five towers – the middle tower was higher and the lateral towers at each end of the cross – lower.
 Some art historians see here something common with the design of Church of the Holy Sepulchre in Jerusalem, some consider that this is rather an attempt to imitate the concept of the mythical "heavenly Jerusalem", where God and people will live together by the end of time.

 The construction of the church was finished sometimes around 1220 by the daughter of Esbern Snare – Ingeborg and her husband Peder Strangesen.

 The new church was one of the first brick buildings in Denmark.
 Due to specific structural details, it is believed that the church was built by masters from Lombardy, Northern Italy.

 A mural fragment from sometimes around 1225 shows that the interior of the church originally was decorated with wall paintings.